hacampbell/networdle/README.md

 - Ensure that startClient.sh has execution access
 - Run `./startClient HOST PORT` where `HOST` is the host address of the server that you just started, and `PORT` is the port number you started the server on.
     - E.g. `./startClient.sh 127.0.0.1 53044`

+Once finished, you can run `cleanup.sh` to remove the files created during compilation.